microsoft/openjdk-aarch64/README.md

 * Build must happen on a `x86_64` machine.
 * If you want to enable ShenandoahGC in this build, you have to explicitly enable it via: `--with-jvm-features=shenandoahgc`.

+#### Why is this more complicated than on >= jdk16u?

+Because the WINENV patch has not been backported which adds proper cross-compilation for Windows: https://github.com/openjdk/jdk/pull/1597

 ## Feedback